• Home

 Such voices,

-• Although I understand that it is important to communicate in simple Japanese, there are times when I get frustrated when I can't get my point across in the field.
+• Although I know that it is important to convey in Plain Japanese, there are times when I get frustrated when I don't understand the language in the field.

 • I thought that by taking the lectures again, there would be a change in the way I treat foreign employees.